The importance of fire alarms is well understood these days, but not every building has the same requirements.

 Here at TVF (UK) Limited, we provide fire alarm installation for High Wycombe, Watford, Slough and the surrounding region.
 We can help you establish which type of system is required, tailoring a design to help you protect lives and stay legally compliant.
 We can even offer fire alarm maintenance to help you maintain your fire alarm.

-Find out more about fire alarm systems – call our expert team today on 0175 3907 640 and we’ll help with anything you need, from updating your current system to installing a wireless fire alarm system.
+Find out more about fire alarm systems – call our expert team today on Call 0175 3907 640 and we’ll help with anything you need, from updating your current system to installing a wireless fire alarm system.

 Send us your details with our quick quote form, or our main contact form.